 OUR PARTNERSHIP WITH ESADE

-The Summerfuel Barcelona curriculum is specifically tailored for Summerfuel students and taught in its entirely by faculty from Europe's best bussiness schools, ESADE.
+The Summerfuel Barcelona curriculum is specifically tailored for Summerfuel students and taught in its entirety by faculty from Spain's most prestigious business school, ESADE.
 The program has been adapted from the university's undergraduate offerings to offer high school students the unique opportunity to prepare for their academic and professional future and develop a more global understanding.

-You will select a morning course, which will meet every weekday morning and an afternoon course, which will meet Mondays, Wednesdays and Fridays.
-Classes are field-based, where possible, ensuring that you will get out of the classroom and enhance your exposure, immersion and intimate familiarity with Barcelona.
+You will select a morning seminar, which will meet four mornings a week and an afternoon seminar, which will meet Tuesday and Thursday.
+Seminars are field-based, where possible, ensuring that you will get out of the classroom and enhance your exposure, immersion and intimate familiarity with Barcelona.
 You are welcome to focus your learning on a specific subject or pick-and-choose your courses from different areas to gain a broader set of skills.
 While coursework is challenging, homework is limited to ensure that you are able to make the most of your time abroad.